 He also enjoys work that reaches beyond the university — for example, working in collaboration with other universities to set up a system to legally share documents between researchers at different institutions.

 “I like to keep us somewhere in middle of leading edge and bleeding edge,” he says.

 And although an admitted geek, he and his wife also enjoy many outdoor activities.
 They are avid hikers and backpackers — and even in the cold winters of Alaska — skiers and snowshoers.

 Shechter is also part of the Corvallis Mountain Rescue Unit.
 “We perform rescues all over the state, and go far as Mt.
 Saint Helens in Washington and Mt.
 Shasta in California.
 It’s very rewarding to help save someone’s life and get them out of trouble,” he says.

 His dedication to both his job and his volunteer work has earned him several awards including College of Engineering Professional Faculty of the Year, OSU wide Professional Faculty of the Year, Corvallis Mountain Rescue Unit Member of the Year, Benton County Search and Rescue Member of the Year, and Oregon State Sheriff’s Association Search and Rescue Volunteer of the Year.

 “Todd is amazing.
 I don’t think he ever sleeps.
-He is really in a league of his own — he serves so many and is unbelievably unselfish,” says Terri Fiez, director of EECS.
+He is really in a league of his own — he serves so many and is unbelievably unselfish,” says Terri Fiez, head of EECS.